-Want to ride 32 miles of amazing singletrack?
+Want to ride 32 miles of world-class singletrack?
 The whole Palisade Plunge is open.
 An epic point-to-point challenge, from the alpine aspen groves of the Grand Mesa to the desert shores of the Colorado River, the Palisade Plunge is truly a plunge through unique scenery and an unbelievable experience.
 The Palisade Plunge is an adventure ride, it is not a beginner ride, and even intermediate riders will find it quite difficult.
 This is not a downhill ride, it is an advanced adventure trail with close to 2000 feet of climbing as you traverse the top and then follow the contour of the Mesa Slopes down to Palisade.
 All who choose to drop-in will be rewarded with an incredible purpose-built singletrack and amazing views of the San Juans, Uncompahgre Plateau, Colorado Monument, and the omnipresent Book Cliffs.
 Come experience the thrill of descending over 6000′ in 32 miles.

 Palisade Plunge History: